galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 - Sepal width

 > ### {% icon comment %} petal and sepal
-> The image below shows you what is a sepal and petal.
+> The image below shows you wha the terms sepal and petal mean.
 > ![Sepal and petal](../../images/iris_sepal_petal.png "Sepal and petal of Iris flowers") {: .comment}